jzuhone/equilibrate/docs/source/getting_started.rst

 the ability to create magnetic or velocity fields in three dimensions based on the properties of the cluster(s) which are modeled.
-Finally, ``cluster_generator`` can be used to set up initial conditions for single-cluster or merger simulations for a number of N-body/hydrodynamic codes used in the astrophysics commmunity.
+Finally, ``cluster_generator`` can be used to set up initial conditions for single-cluster or merger simulations for a number of N-body/hydrodynamic codes used in the astrophysics community.

 .. _installation: